Use AWS Secrets Manager in connections

 Create a new connection or open the configuration page for an existing connection in your Workato account.

-Enter the Key name and Secret ARN in the Add external secret popup.
+Enter the Key name and Secret ARN in the Add external secret dialog.

 Add external secret